Prepare on-premises machines for migration to Azure

 Machines might need internet access during migration.

-- Review URLs that VMware VMs need to access during agentless or agent-based migrations.
+- Review URLs that the Azure Migrate appliance needs to access during agentless migration.
+Review port access requirements.

-- Review URLs that Hyper-V hosts need to access during migration.
-Hyper-V VMs don't need internet access.
+- Review URLs and ports that Hyper-V hosts need to access during migration.

 Verify required changes before migration